 - Larger ¼-1/2 acre lots

 - One of more affordable areas in Los Altos

 - Rancho Shopping Center and Loyola Corners offer commercial convenience

 History of South of El Monte, Los Altos

-If it weren’t for the 1906 earthquake, Loyola Corners along with a significant portion of the Country Club neighborhood, would be Santa Clara University.
-But the 7.8 magnitude temblor halted plans for the new campus and the University sold their acreage to the Los Altos Country Club.
+If it weren’t for the 1906 earthquake, Loyola Corners along with a significant portion of the Country Club neighborhood would be Santa Clara University.
+But the 7.8 magnitude temblor halted plans for the new campus and the University sold its acreage to the Los Altos Country Club.
 The land remaining after the construction of the club was zoned as residential space while the small business district of Loyola Corners remained.

 The other principal impetus in South of El Monte history was the Southern Pacific Railroad.
 In 1907, with aspirations to build a rail line from San Jose to Palo Alto, much of the land that is now South Los Altos was annexed.
 Noted eccentric and gun heir, Sarah Winchester, who owned ranch land directly in the path of the proposed railway, vehemently opposed the plan.
-Inevitably, the railroad was built along the path of present-day Foothill Expressway including a station in Loyola Corners.
+Inevitably, the railroad was built along the path of the present-day Foothill Expressway including a station in Loyola Corners.

-Development of what was to become South of El Monte was supremely unhurried.
+The development of what was to become South of El Monte was supremely unhurried.
 In the 1940s, residents were so few and far between, that the Street Numbering and Naming Committee renamed a road “Echo Drive” at the suggestion of a local who claimed her street was so uninhabited, she could literally hear echoes.
 In the 1950s, the four boroughs of South of El Monte finally found their ‘growth groove’, transforming into the uniquely diverse borough it is today.